Skip to main content

 • Intramuscular manual therapy.

-Dry needling is not acupuncture, which is based on traditional Chinese medicine performed by acupuncturists.
-Dry needling is a part of modern Western medicine and is supported by research.
+Dry needling is not acupuncture.
+Acupuncture is based on traditional Chinese medicine and can only be performed by acupuncturists.
+Dry needling is modern Western medicine and is supported by evidence-based research.

 What Is a Trigger Point?